gabrielStanovsky/gabrielStanovsky.github.io/index.markdown

-I’m interested in developing natural langauge processing models which deal with real-world texts and help answer multi-disciplinary research questions, including in archeology, law, medicine, and more.
+I’m interested in developing natural language processing models which deal with real-world texts and help answer multi-disciplinary research questions, including in archeology, law, medicine, and more.
 See my [group page](group) and [publications](publications) for more details.